mdaiter/SpeechTest/README.md

 What APIs are you using?
 ----------------------------

-1. Wit.AI for the speech interpretation.
+1. [Wit.AI](http://wit.ai) for the speech interpretation.
 Works over a REST API.
 The JSON it sends back contains a value for an intent, and a value (usually a JSON Object) for the entity.
 The intent displays the purpose of the message, and the entity object shows what objects are contained in the message.
 Think of an intent as a verb, and the entity message as the direct objects.

 2. [CMUSphinx4](http://cmusphinx.sourceforge.net/wiki/) for the speech-recognition engine.
 Instantiates a TargetDataLine, and waits for sound.
 When a sound hits a threshold, the engine starts recording until it detects a pause.
 The engine then interprets the sound.

 3. [Flow](https://github.com/jodersky/flow) for the Serial communication with the Arduino.
 Using [Akka](http://akka.io) for the asynchronous receiving method.

+4. [Titan](http://thinkaurelius.github.io/titan/) to store attributes and information about people in a logical manner.
+Discussed in the Titan section of this document.

 What are the classes?
 ------------------------